Jump to the content

 | Germany

-Berlin, 03/13/2025 - On the occasion of the coalition negotiations between the CDU/CSU and SPD starting today, the five largest child rights organizations in Germany are calling for a clear commitment to German development cooperation and humanitarian aid.
-"It is about securing the life and future of millions of children worldwide," says a joint demand by Child Fund, Plan International Germany, Save the Children, SOS Children's Villages worldwide and Terre des Hommes.
-The organizations consider that the current discussion on security is limited to aspects such as defense, armor, infrastructure.
-"Safety without thinking the rights and the protection of children falls short."
-What is missing so far is a clear focus on children and for their protection and rights worldwide, especially in times when crumbling international alliances are more responsibility.
+Berlin, March 13, 2025 – On the occasion of the coalition negotiations between the CDU/CSU and SPD beginning today, the five largest children's rights organizations in Germany are calling for a clear commitment to German development cooperation and humanitarian aid.
+"It is about securing the lives and futures of millions of children worldwide," states a joint statement from Child Fund, Plan International Germany, Save the Children, SOS Children's Villages Worldwide, and Terre des Hommes .
+The organizations are concerned that the current discussion on security is limited to aspects such as defense, armaments, and infrastructure.
+"Considering security without the rights and protection of children falls short."
+What is still lacking is a clear focus on children and their protection and rights worldwide, especially at a time when Germany is facing increased responsibility due to weakening international alliances.

-Children's rights worldwide are under an unexpected extent.
-In more and more countries in the world, children are withholding fundamental rights to survival, education, protection and participation.
-Girls in particular are most affected by gender stereotypes of hunger, sexualized violence and poverty in conflicts, wars and climate change.
-More than 473 million children live in conflict areas today - this is more than every sixth child worldwide.
-This number has doubled in the past three decades and has achieved an unprecedented extent.
-It shows how strong children's rights are threatened worldwide.
-This has dramatic consequences for their further life.
+Children's rights are under unprecedented pressure worldwide.
+In a growing number of countries, children are being denied their fundamental rights to survival, education, protection, and participation.
+Girls, in particular, are disproportionately affected by hunger, sexual violence, and poverty in conflicts, wars, and climate change due to gender stereotypes.
+More than 473 million children now live in conflict zones – that's more than one in six children worldwide.
+This number has doubled in the last three decades, reaching an unprecedented level.
+It demonstrates the extent to which children's rights are threatened globally.
+This has dramatic consequences for their future lives.

-Since more and more large donors withdraw from development cooperation and humanitarian aid, Germany, as one of the most economical nations worldwide, has to take on more responsibility not only for their own, but also for international security.
-The five largest German child rights organizations therefore expect a clear political signal to protect and promote children's rights in this important phase of government formation.
+As more and more major donors withdraw from development cooperation and humanitarian aid, Germany, as one of the world's strongest economies, must assume greater responsibility not only for its own security but also for international security.
+The five largest German children's rights organizations therefore expect a clear political signal for the protection and promotion of children's rights during this crucial phase of government formation.
 Future prospects for children can only be created through structural and sustainable investments.
-This requires an independent Ministry of Development, which is adapted financially, and sufficient funds for acute fight against crisis through humanitarian aid.
+This requires an independent Ministry for Economic Cooperation and Development with adequate funding to meet the needs of the world, as well as sufficient resources for acute crisis response through humanitarian aid.

-• Expenditures for human security, i.e. the support of children in particular through humanitarian aid, development cooperation and peacekeeping, must be taken into account in the special fund.
-Because human security is an essential part of an expanded concept of security.
+• Expenditure on human security, meaning support for children in particular through humanitarian aid, development cooperation, and peacekeeping, must be included in the special fund.
+This is because human security is an essential component of a broader concept of security.

-• Binding anchoring the 0.7 percent rate in the coalition agreement.
-With the provision of 0.7 percent of the gross national income for the official development cooperation (ODA), not only an international obligation is fulfilled, but also created the basis for investments in strengthening children's rights.
+• The binding anchoring of the 0.7 percent quota in the coalition agreement.
+By allocating 0.7 percent of gross national income to official development assistance (ODA), not only is an international obligation fulfilled, but the foundation is also laid for investments in strengthening children's rights.